Good Recordkeeping – The Path to Success

 The unequivocal answer is YES!
 Good record-keeping is essential to the continued, long-term success of your business.
 In general, good records will provide answers to the financial health of the business allowing necessary decisions to be made regarding cash flows, increasing profit margin, and determining potential pitfalls.

 Investors and financial institutions will want to know the financial position of your company as part of their determination as to whether the risk in investing or loaning money to your company is warranted.
 Having poor records and struggling to provide the financial information requested could scare away potential financing resources.

 2. Financial Position

-Good records will enable accurate oversite with regard to the financial position of your company.
+Good records will enable accurate over site regarding the financial position of your company.
 They will provide the financial data necessary to help you to operate more efficiently, which in turn will increase your profitability.
 Having strong records will ensure that all assets, liabilities, income and expenses are captured accurately in your financial statements, which can then be used as a mechanism for industry analysis and internal operational analysis.
 A comprehensive bookkeeping system allows a business owner to analyze spending and revenue one item at a time.
 The data can be grouped by the week, month, quarter or year to be analyzed and compared to past years.
-This is one way that business owners can discover ways to cut back on company spending and improve profitability
+This is one way that business owners can discover ways to cut back on company spending and improve profitability.

 3. Budget Monitoring

 Companies require an accurate report of current spending and revenue to help compare actual results with projections in the annual budget.
 A bookkeeping system facilitates up-to-date company financial information that can be cross-checked with the budget to make sure that the company is not overspending.
 Bookkeeping also identifies instances of under-spending so the company may find new uses for the extra money to help productivity.